 The ski descent of Mt.
 Adams, Washington's second highest mountain, offers over 8000 feet (2400 m) of skiing.
 For those interested in skiing the Cascade's volcanoes, this presents one of the more reasonable objectives.
 Your guide's will select the line that offers the best skiing given the current conditions, but most trips involve a climb of the south spur, followed by a descent of the SW chutes or the South spur.
 This can be done as a 1-3 day program depending on individual fitness and the length of the the approach.
-We generally run this as 3-day program with the extra day being used to provide a more relaxed approach with time to ski many of the prime ski lines available on the south side of the mountain.
+We generally run this as 2-day program but it can also be done 3 day trip with the extra day being used to provide a more relaxed approach with time to ski many of the prime ski lines available on the south side of the mountain.

 The typical ski season for Mt.
-Adams runs from late February well into June.
+Adams runs from late February well into July.
+We do not run many late winter early-spring trips due to the complications of reaching the mountain, which has no plowed road leading to the trailheads.
+If the trail has been cleared of downed trees and the road is entirely snow covered snowmobiles can ease the approach, but this is not always the case.
+Often there are long stretches of road melted out making it unworkable for snowmobiles.
 On earlier trips the approach is longer and a bit more complicated, but you are more likely to have good ski conditions with winter temperatures.
+Simply deciding to walk the extra distance works fine, but often means an additional day or just road walking on the approach and the exit.
 Ski descents made in May and June are more likely to provide spring ski conditions and the approach takes less time.
 There is also the advantage of longer days later in spring.
 Given the vertical gain of this trip you are almost certain to experience a wide-variety of ski conditions.

 It is possible to ski from the summit of Mt.
 Adams, but conditions are often icy enough that some group members may opt to descend just below to the summit to the start of the better skiing.

-Day 3: Summit Mt.
-Adams and return to our camp at 9400', pack-up, and then descend the SW chutes route, or the route with the best skiing.
-We are typically back in Trout Lake by late afternoon and traditionally end the climb with burgers and beer in Hood River, OR.
+Day 2: Summit Mt.
+Adams and then descend the SW chutes route, or the route with the best skiing.
+Return to camp at 6200', pack-up and descend to the trailhead.
+We are typically back in Trout Lake by late afternoon and traditionally end the trip with burgers and beer in Hood River, OR.